dynatrace-oss/terraform-provider-dynatrace/docs/data-sources/documents.md

 ### Optional

 - `type` (String) The type of documents to query for.
 Leave empty if you want to query for all kinds of documents.
-Possible values are `dashboard` or `notebook`
+Possible values are `dashboard`, `notebook` or `launchpad`

 ### Read-Only